Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 Select "Create Instance".
 ![](./images/CreateInstance.png)

 Set name to whatever you like.
+Select all the items mentioned below and marked in the images as specified (those marked with stars affect cost).
+Leave everything else that is unmarked as is.

 Select a region that qualifies for free tier.
 Those are ![](./images/Oregon.png), ![](./images/Iowa.png) or ![](./images/S_Carolina.png).
 Set machine type to "e2-micro".